themaximalist/ai.js/README.md

 await ai.chat("what is the codeword?"); // red
 ```

-Note: Anthropic's message format is text-based and less convenient, so `AI.js` uses the OpenAI message format, and it's converted automatically on-the-fly for Anthropic.
+All message formats between LLaMa, Anthropic and OpenAI use this format and `AI.js` automatically translates for each service.

-### Streaming
+## Streaming

 Streaming is as easy as passing `{stream: true}` as the second options parameter.
 A generator is returned that yields the completion tokens in real-time.